sehlen-bsi/botan-docs/docs/cryptodoc/src/07_rng.rst

          }
       }

-``randomize_with_ts_input()`` composes a 32 byte additional input and passes it together with the output buffer to ``fill_bytes_with_input()``.
-The first 8 bytes hold a 64 bit high-resolution timestamp queried via ``OS::get_high_resolution_clock()``, which uses a processor cycle counter where available (QueryPerformanceCounter's QuadPart value on Windows, an inline assembly instruction such as ``rdtsc`` on other platforms) and otherwise falls back to the most precise available system clock.
-The following 4 bytes hold the 32 bit process ID (PID).
-The remaining 20 bytes (160 bits) are filled from the System_RNG, if it is available;
+``randomize_with_ts_input()`` composes a system specific additional input of at most 16 bytes and passes it together with the output buffer to ``fill_bytes_with_input()``.
+Since Botan 3.13.0, the composition depends on the build configuration: if the System_RNG is available, the additional input consists exclusively of 128 bits read from the System_RNG, i.e. neither a timestamp nor the process ID is used anymore.
+Only if the System_RNG is not available but the operating system utilities module is, the additional input is derived from a 64 bit high-resolution timestamp queried via ``OS::get_high_resolution_clock()``, which uses a processor cycle counter where available (QueryPerformanceCounter's QuadPart value on Windows, an inline assembly instruction such as ``rdtsc`` on other platforms) and otherwise falls back to the most precise available system clock, and the 32 bit process ID (PID).
-otherwise they remain zero.
 It is implemented as follows.

 .. admonition:: ``randomize_with_ts_input()``